From a civil war to a proxy war: What is going on in Libya?

 It should be emphasized that Turkey actively supported the peace process in the early days of the GNA.
 However, after Haftar's forces seized most of the country's territory, Ankara has begun to provide a wide range of military support to the Tripoli government.
 Especially, since the direct intervention of the Turkish Army in 2019, important changes have taken place in the military process in Libya.
 What is Ankara`s motivation for the significant military presence in Libya?
 There may be two different geopolitical reasons: The first is to support political groups close to MB within the context of the Turkey-Qatar alliance.
 Establishing Turkey`s image of leadership in the Muslim world has been set as the main priority of Ankara's foreign policy under Recep Tayyip Erdoğan, with some experts calling this policy Neo-Ottomanism.
 To ensure this, there is certainly a need for influential religious soft power elements in the Arab world, with the MB probably being the most important one.
 Ankara's leadership claims have caused serious resentments in the Gulf monarchies, especially in Saudi Arabia, which strive to utilize Arab nationalism as a preemptive move against it.
 Within this rivalry, the overthrow of Mursi and Sisi's seizure of power in Egypt became a serious blow to Turkey's prestige in the Arab world.
 Therefore, the outcome of the Libyan process should be suitable for Ankara`s plans to repair Turkey`s image in the Middle East.

-The second reason may be even more important in geo-economic context.
+The second reason may be even more important in the geo-economic context.
 Upon the assassination of Gaddafi, the Libyan fleet withdrew from its positions in the Mediterranean.
 Having taken advantage of the situation, the Greek navy occupied the maritime sector belonging to Libya and deformed Libyan-Turkish maritime borders.
 Huge energy reserves in the Eastern Mediterranean were confirmed in the later period.
 Some energy blocs shifted to Greece`s area under the new border regime, which Ankara refused to accept.
 Referred to as the Eastern Mediterranean issue in international relations, this crisis has recently been the most important topic in Turkey's public agenda.
-In this context, the much discussed "Blue Homeland" (Mavi Vatan) doctrine aims to ensure Turkey's presence in the Mediterranean.
+In this context, the much-discussed "Blue Homeland" (Mavi Vatan) doctrine aims to ensure Turkey's presence in the Mediterranean.
 In their turn, Egypt, Israel, Greece, Cyprus, the Gulf states and the European Union cooperate to limit Turkey's activities in the Eastern Mediterranean.
 The fate of the EastMed project to transport Israeli Leviathan gas to Europe via Cyprus will depend on the outcome of the power struggle in the Eastern Mediterranean.
 In addition, both the United States and Russia do not want Turkey to become a dominant power and energy country in the Eastern Mediterranean.
 Washington is trying to defend the interests of its allies, especially Israel, and to prevent Turkey from becoming an independent decision-maker.
 Moscow is concerned about Turkey`s access to energy resources and does not want to lose the Turkish market, one of its largest energy consumers.
 Therefore, Ankara desperately needs the Tripoli government to restore its maritime borders and gain an important strategic ally in the Mediterranean.
 In December 2019, Turkey and Libya (GNA) signed agreements on the demarcation of borders and an exclusive economic zone.
-According to the agreement, Libya will regain 40,000 square kilometers of sea area it has lost.
+According to the agreement, Libya will regain the 40,000 square kilometres of sea area it has lost.

 The border agreement signed between Libya and Turkey can be considered a great diplomatic victory for Ankara.
-Regardless of its affiliation, the political force that emerge victorious in the Libyan conflict will not be able to withdraw from this agreement as it would otherwise mean giving up on Libyan territories to Greece.
-Moreover, Turkish-Israeli relations have been softened in recent days, and its reported that a similar maritime border agreement between the two countries has been discussed secretly.
+Regardless of its affiliation, the political force that emerges victorious in the Libyan conflict will not be able to withdraw from this agreement as it would otherwise mean giving up on Libyan territories to Greece.
+Moreover, Turkish-Israeli relations have been softened in recent days, and it's reported that a similar maritime border agreement between the two countries has been discussed secretly.
 On the other hand, Turkey controls militarily and strategically advantageous positions in Libya, which allows it to remain defensive.
 In other words, it will be sufficient for Turkey to preserve the territories it presently controls in order to have a say in the future of Libya.
 Unlike in Syria, Turkey`s support to the legitimate government in Libya is more welcomed by the international community.
-However, in light of economic difficulties Ankara has recently been facing, it is unclear how long Turkey`s strategy in Libya could be durable.
+However, in light of the economic difficulties Ankara has recently been facing, it is unclear how long Turkey`s strategy in Libya could be durable.

 The situation on the Haftar`s front is more complicated.
 Frankly, it is hard to imagine that a 77-year-old strongman will play any role in the future of Libya.
 Furthermore, LNA's recent defeats have raised questions about Haftar's dream to soon become Libya's leader.
 His forces composed of Egyptian army soldiers, as well as mercenaries recruited from Chad and Sudan with the financial support of the UAE have very limited chances to capture Tripoli and Misrata.
-According to recent reports of Turkish press, foreign countries supporting the LNA are looking for an alternative to Haftar.
+According to recent reports of the Turkish press, foreign countries supporting the LNA are looking for an alternative to Haftar.

-Despite of these developments, it should be emphasized that the main reward of the Libyan game, the oil fields are still under the control of Haftar…
+Despite these developments, it should be emphasized that the main reward of the Libyan game, the oil fields are still under the control of Haftar…